AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/log-forwarding.md

 ## Advanced Networking {#advanced-networking}

+It is possible lock to configure traffic to your logging destination.

+For the CDN log, you can allow-list the IP addresses, as described in [this article](https://www.fastly.com/documentation/reference/api/utils/public-ip-list/).

-If you have organizational requirements to lock down traffic to your logging destination, you can configure log forwarding to go through [advanced networking](/help/security/configuring-advanced-networking.md).
+For other logs, you can configure log forwarding to go through [advanced networking](/help/security/configuring-advanced-networking.md).
 See the patterns for the three advanced networking types below, which make use of an optional `port` parameter, along with the `host` parameter.

 ### Flexible Port Egress {#flex-port}